jevakallio/NaNoWriMo/spoilers/outline/thriller.md

 ### Zee's interlude

-Zee finds Wint (and EXGF).
+Zee finds Wint (and Ada).

 Turns out Zee is actually not a bad guy after all, just a kid way in over his head in a deadly game.
 None of his money is actually his own, and he thinks, maybe Wint's wealth can help him buy the paper outright so that he can get out and turn it around?

 (Has Wint been working for the evil corp all along?
-When he finds out, his mission flips -- instead of saving the paper, they must save EXGF and destroy the paper's investors to free him.
+When he finds out, his mission flips -- instead of saving the paper, they must save Ada and destroy the paper's investors to free him.

 ### Things that must happen